when facing east which part of Changing woman’s body came which clans?

 Ni’hodiłhił is also known as Ni’danaa’eeł, Ni’hałchii’

-Tó áhani is one of the original clan, they are Caucasian Biłaghąąnaah (bi’di’ghąąniih), this clan originated out of a Snakes, Snake lives in the water, in the air and on land like human, include in the 5th Glittering world when Asdzani Nadleeh re-created Five major group of human, Tó áhani was the 4th clan asdzani nadleeh re-created from the right part of her body, near the water, ocean and ground water, when facing east which part of Changing woman’s body came which clans?
+Tó áhani is one of the original clan, Caucasian Biłaghąąnaah (bi’di’ghąąniih) are Tó áhani, this clan originated out of a Snakes, Snake lives in the water, in the air and on land like human, in the 5th Glittering world when Asdzani Nadleeh re-created Five major group of human, Tó áhani was the 4th clan asdzani nadleeh re-created from the right part of her body and in another way of knowing is iiná, near the water, ocean and ground water

 4. Yesniłt’ees is the 4th Lunar Month of the year, Tin ei bijei (ice is its heart) Yikais dahi ei be’ets’os (Milky way horizon) its cold water is frozen, snow is packed forzen hardened, this named Month must have orginated out of ICE AGE and also only apllies to during the winter month of solar calendar is January, stories telling continues, attending ceremonies and learning and or getting initiation to become ceremonial knowledge Practitioner, digging are made with ’Stone Axe’ to smooth polish the digging to prevent wearing down quickly,